Tax-tax calculator for 2025

 - Once the calculations have been run, you will see the results and in particular the Net Income of the entrepreneur.

-Other factors (e.g. other income, legal liability, impact on social security benefits) also influence the decision on the correct legal form of business.
-If you have any additional questions, we will be happy to answer them.
+Other aspects (e.g. other income, legal liability, social security benefits) also influence the choice for a better legal form of business.
+If you have questions, we will be happy to answer them.

 Prerequisites and reservations